Schumer History, Family Crest & Coats of Arms

 Spelling variations of this family name include: Schumann, Schuman, Schuhman, Schuhmann, Schuhermann, Schumacher, Shuhmacher, Schomann (northern Germany), Schomacher (northern Germany), Schomaker (northern Germany) and many more.

-Another 28 words(2 lines of text) are included under the topic Early Schumer Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Schumer Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Peter Schumacher, who came to Germantown, Pennsylvania in 1685; with his wife, Sarah Hendericks, and four children.
 He was the first of many Schumachers to come to Germantown near the end of the 17th century, among others were: Sarah Schumacher with eight children, in 1686.

 Contemporary Notables of the name Schumer (post 1700) +

 - Charles Ellis Schumer (b.
 1950), American politician, Senate Minority Leader (2017-), United States Senator from New York (1999-), Chair of the Senate Democratic Policy Committee (2011-2017)

 - Amy Beth Schumer (b.
 1981), American Writers Guild of America Award and Golden Globe Award nominated stand-up comedian, writer, actress, and producer from New York City

 Related Stories +